 The one oz/stroke measuring pump is used with the True Goo Tire Sealant shop gallons for faster and even more convenient installation.

 After the proper amount of True Goo is installed, reinstall the valve core, and re-inflate the tire to the proper pressure.

 True Goo Tubes are high quality bicycle tubes that have True Goo Tire Sealant already installed for even better protection (as compared to original equipment bicycle tubes).

 Presta Valves PV/FV: These are the narrow French Valves PV/FV found on many bicycles.
 True Goo can be installed into most of these valves.
 If the PV/FV is removable, just remove the valve core (just the removable core part -- not the whole stem) and install True Goo Tire Sealant as described above for SV.
 If your PV/FV is not removable, True Goo can be installed by removing the keeper nut and allowing the shaft part of the PV to slide down into the tube.
 There are many tips and techniques to make this easier.
 Contact us to find out how.

 More Installation Tips:

 We recommend installing True Goo before the tire is used as opposed to using True Goo as a rescue for a flat tire (although True Goo Tire Sealant is great for rescue use also).
-Allowing a tire to go flat can damage a tire and can be dangerous.
+Allowing a tire to go flat can damage a tire or rim and can be dangerous.
 Installing True Goo first will prevent most flat tires, saving the tire from excessive damage and will save you time, money, and aggravation.

 For medium and heavy duty vehicles (commercial trucks) and large equipment give us a call (303-772-0209) for recommendations and tips pertaining to your situation.